-But today, many of the children of those first members can't understand Korean, so the church also offers services in English as well, said the Rev. Timothy Park.
+Today, the church is in Ellicott City and has 1,500 members.
+Since many of the children of those first members can't understand Korean, the church also offers services in English, said the Rev. Timothy Park.

-Recently, the congregation discussed whether it should shift its focus from the Korean community and try harder to recruit non-Korean members.
+Recently, the congregation discussed whether it should try harder to recruit non-Korean members.

 "We don't want to be segregated," Park said.

-Yet assimilation could mean the loss of what makes the church special, members fear.
+Yet that could mean the loss of what makes the church special.